Faceted wrinkling by contracting a curved boundary: Discussion

-As shown above, our variant of the Lamé radial contraction system is qualitatively altered by removing the outer tension from that system.
-The mechanics in our system is governed instead by the constraints of isometric deformation, dictating a developable surface in the limit of zero thickness.
-While developability has been hypothesised and used as tool to study buckling in several contexts \cite{Cerda1998,ben_amar_crumpled_1997,Lobkovsky1995,Dias2012}, in our favourable case, we have been able to account for all the details of the structure with a simple periodic cone-triangle ansatz. \paragraph{} To the best of our knowledge, such reconstruction of a wrinkled configuration through fundamental developable building blocks is novel in the field of thin sheet elasticity.
-That an \textit{a priori} complicated wrinkled surface can be broken down into such a two-part \textit{macroscopic} unit cell is indicative of the strong geometric simplifications brought about by developability and Gauss' \textit{Theorema Egregium}.
-Furthermore, unlike previously-known faceted structures -- which are composed of only flat facets \cite{Witten2007,Seffen2014,PhamDinh2016} -- faceted wrinkling has both flat triangles and curved cones.
-This cone-triangle decomposition also provides an instructive example of a buckled shape in a radially symmetric system that does not have the conventional separable form -- i.e.~the buckling displacement is not a product of a radial factor and azimuthal factor. \paragraph{} The developability of the faceted wrinkling structure makes it fundamentally geometric, so that it can be created easily on a computer.
+The developability of the faceted wrinkling structure makes it fundamentally geometric, so that it can be created easily on a computer.
 This provides a way to programmatically construct \textit{smooth} radially wrinkled patterns in materials using intrinsically flat components, much in the spirit of origami and other designed materials \cite{Callens2018}.
-In fact, a well-known real world example of such programmed radial wrinkling is the Elizabethan ruff collar.
-One way of making a ruff is exactly using the inner Lamé boundary conditions: we take a cloth annulus, and manually make pleats in it such that the inner boundary of the annulus lives on a contracted radius.
-Figs.~\ref{fig:fig1}e and \ref{fig:fig1}d show, resp.~, a ruff collar and its reconstruction using our cone-triangle model; the visual similarity between the two is striking.
-The conical outer solution seems to perfectly capture the ruff wrinkles, in particular their radial straightness and their shape at the outer boundary.
+In fact, a well-known real-world example of such programmed radial wrinkling is the Elizabethan ruff collar.
+One way of making a ruff is exactly using the inner Lam\'e boundary conditions: we take a cloth annulus, and manually make pleats in it such that the inner boundary of the annulus lives on a contracted radius.
+Figs.~\ref{fig:1}e and \ref{fig:1}d show, respectively, a ruff collar and its reconstruction using our circular-cone-triangle model; the visual similarity between the two is striking.
+The conical outer solution seems to capture the ruff wrinkles, in particular their radial straightness and their shape at the outer boundary.